 “Hmm,” John sipped coffee, “never heard of ‘em.”

-“Back in the sixties they started up in Chicago called the Famous Jackass Leather Company.”
+“Back in the sixties they started up in Chicago and at the time was called the Famous Jackass Leather Company.”

 John leaned back to laugh out loud, “Jackass Leather, you could be their spokesman.”

 “They called it that because the guy that started the business was so damned hard headed about quality.
-They changed it though to Galco when the moved to Arizona in the eighties.
+They changed it to Galco when they moved to Arizona in the eighties.
 According to what I read, Chicago banned firearms in 1982.”

 “That would hurt sales for a gun holster company for sure,” said John.